-On occasion, we enter into incentive agreements with our retail distributors designed to increase product acceptance and sales volume.
+On occasion, we enter into incentive agreements with our retail distributors and offer incentives to customers designed to increase product acceptance and sales volume.
 We record incentive payments, including the issuance of equity instruments, as a reduction of revenues and recognize them over the period the related revenues are recognized or as services are rendered, as applicable.